Drake Nevis

-Drake M. Nevis (born May 8, 1989) is an American former professional football defensive tackle who played in the National Football League (NFL) and Canadian Football League (CFL).
+Drake Mitchell Nevis (born May 8, 1989) is an American former professional football player who was a defensive tackle in the National Football League (NFL) and Canadian Football League (CFL).
 He was selected in the third round of the 2011 NFL draft by the Indianapolis Colts.
 He played college football for the LSU Tigers.
 He won the 107th Grey Cup with the Winnipeg Blue Bombers in 2019.

 Early life

 Nevis attended John Ehret High School in Marrero, Louisiana, where he recorded 72 tackles (17 for losses), 18 sacks, 25 quarterback hurries, eight forced fumbles and two recovered fumbles as a senior.
 He received Class 5A first-team all-state honors and a SuperPrep All-American selection.
 Regarded as a four-star recruit by Rivals.com, Nevis was listed as the No. 9 defensive tackle prospect in the class of 2007.